Satorien/Satorien/README.md

 -->

 ## About me
-- Currently an undergraduate student at The University of Tokyo majoring in Neural Engineering and Artificial Intelligence
+- Master's student in The Graduate School of Information Science and Technology at The University of Tokyo majoring in Mechano-Informatics
-- Interested in implementation of AI in everyday life
+- My research topic is modelling of the brain, especially the system of memory consolidation